uniai-lab/uniai-maas/README.md

 ### Model as a Service

-UniAI MaaS aims to implement a model as a service platform integrated multi AI models, allowing developers to focus on developing AI-related applications.
+**UniAI MaaS** aims to implement a model as a service platform integrated multi AI models, allowing developers to focus on developing Generative AI applications.

 ### Retrieval Augmented Generation

-The platform supports a vector database, and an object storage service which enables users to upload, parse, and manage office files.
+The platform supports a vector database, and an object storage service which enables users to upload, parse, and manage MS office files.

 ### Multi-modals & Multi-models